AT-Publishing/website/_strategy/2020-05-14-ta-strategic.md

 * If you are a short time-frame trader, they point at regularities that may be happening on the market and the details of which are probably unknown to you.
 They are also not all that important as long as you are picky enough about which assets you trade.

 * For the long-term decisions, you get a bird's-eye view of the market.
-You can see some vague tendencies and trends, and you definitely can see if it the activity is healthy hustle and bustle or ill-looking convultions and tremor.
+You can see some vague tendencies and trends, and you definitely can see if it the activity is healthy hustle and bustle or ill-looking convolutions and tremor.

 If you look at a chart and see "inverse head and shoulders, therefore I should open a 20x long", go look at something else.